syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs10" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs10/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs10/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs10" %}
+{% endif %}

 ## Customize the order of the overlapping events

-By default, the scheduler will render the overlapping events based on the start and end time.
-Now we can customize the order of the overlapping events based on the custom fields by using the [`sortComparer`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/#sortcomparer) property grouped under the [`eventSettings`](https://ej2.syncfusion.com/documentation/api/schedule/eventSettings/) property.
-The following code example shows how to sort the appointments based on the custom field as follows.
+By default, the scheduler renders overlapping events based on their start and end times.
+However, we can customize the order of overlapping events using the [`sortComparer`](../api/schedule/eventSettings/#sortcomparer) property, which is grouped under the [`eventSettings`](../api/schedule/eventSettings/) property.
+The following code example demonstrates how to sort appointments based on a custom field.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}